xhyrom/discord-datamining/data/articles/normal/articles/15309878230167/content.md

 <h3>
     <strong>This promotion is only available in certain regions.
 If you receive an "Unknown Gift Code" error during the claim/redemption process, you are not eligible to redeem this promotion.
 You can learn more at this</strong><a href="https://support.discord.com/hc/en-us/articles/4708041338391" target="_blank" rel="noopener noreferrer"> Help Center article.</a>
 </h3>
-<p>Users who have not had an active Nitro subscription on their Discord accounts in the past 12 months are eligible to redeem this Nitro promotion.</p>
+<p id="docs-internal-guid-6aebcbee-7fff-a06b-70c3-317d1cabc744">Users who have never had an active Nitro subscription on their Discord accounts are eligible to redeem this Nitro promotion.</p>
-<p>Users who previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months are ineligible.</p>
+<p>Users who have had a Discord Nitro subscription at any point on their accounts and have had a Nitro Classic or Nitro Basic subscription in the past 12 months are ineligible to redeem this promotion.</p>
-<p>If a user currently has a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on their account and you’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
+<p>If a user has had a Nitro Basic, Nitro Classic, or Server Boosting subscription active on their account and they’ve never had a Nitro subscription, redeeming this promotion will override that subscription.</p>
 <h2 id="h_01H3X7KTV17S2Y42GRTKA145AS"><strong>Step by Step Redeem Instructions</strong></h2>
 <p>If you're eligible and ready to redeem this Nitro subscription on your own Discord account, you can follow these steps below to redeem the promo.</p>
 <h3>